gupta2140/ide/README.md

 |**DOWNLOAD**|Use the button to download the code in the editor into a file.|
 |**Custom Input**|Use to toggle custom input box.|

 ## API
-This hits the Coding Blocks Judge API, which you can find documented here
+This hits the Coding Blocks Judge API, which you can find documented here:

 <https://codingblocks.com/judge-blocks-docs/>